lucasktlee/posts/drafts/reflections-on-b-school.md

 ## Failures

 If you are pushing yourself outside of your comfort zone, you will _fail._ I did.
-I will not go into too much detail here (it involved a fintech startup), but I will say that failure _should_ be part of your <abbr>MBA</abbr> experience.
-It’s the surest way to know that you are not taking the most comfortable and least challenging path.
+I will not go into too much detail here, but I will say that failure _should_ be part of your <abbr>MBA</abbr> experience.
+It’s the surest way to know that you are not taking the path of least resistance.

+Don’t be afraid to fail.
+That’s something I learned at Wharton that I hadn’t really learned anywhere else.

 If there is one thing I regret and would change if I had a chance to do things over, it is that I did not push myself out of my comfort zone as much in my <abbr>MBA</abbr> classes as I did in other aspects of my <abbr>MBA</abbr> experience.
 I hewed close to finance and a few entrepreneurship classes, instead of exploring the plethora of options available at Wharton.

-##
+## People

+Wharton, to me, will always be defined by the people I have met, both classmates and faculty.
+The

 ## Champagne problems

-Relax, it’s all champagne problems, if I may borrow the immortal words of Wharton’s beloved [Kembrel](http://www.bloomberg.com/news/articles/2015-04-09/kembrel-jones-wharton-s-dean-of-happiness).
+Relax, it’s—almost—all champagne problems, if I may borrow the immortal words of Wharton’s beloved [Kembrel](http://www.bloomberg.com/news/articles/2015-04-09/kembrel-jones-wharton-s-dean-of-happiness).

-While at Wharton, it was easy to sometimes spend far too much time worrying about problems: recruiting (remember, there are _no_ poor Wharton alumni), friction with your learning team (what, _never_), that cute lady who wouldn't return your texts (_her_ loss), and not being able to get a ticket to Follies (someone _always_ sells tickets at the last minute).
-It’s good to take a step back and recognize that more often than not, the problems one faces at
+While at Wharton, it was easy to sometimes spend far too much time worrying about problems: recruiting (remember, there are _no_ poor Wharton alumni), friction with your learning team (what, _never_), too many assignments all due at the same time (remember, _grade non-disclosure_), that cute lady who wouldn't return your texts (_her_ loss), and not being able to get a ticket to Follies (someone _always_ sells tickets at the last minute).
+It’s good to take a step back and recognize that more often than not, the problems one faces at any top business school are not _that_ serious.

+If there is one lesson I have learned, it is, in the words of <cite>Doctor Strangelove</cite>: <q>How I learned to stop worrying and love the bomb</q>.

 ## Conclusion